lep/pjass/readme.md

  `rb`               | When enabled pjass allows the old returnbug usage.
  `filter`           | When enabled pjass checks for functions in `Filter` or `Condition` to return boolean.
  `shadow`           | When enabled this checks if a local variable name is same as a previously defined global variable name.
- `checkglobalsinit` | When enabled pjass checks for potentially usage uninitialized global variables.
+ `checkglobalsinit` | When enabled pjass checks for potentially usage of uninitialized global variables.
  `checkstringhash`  | When enabled pjass checks for calls to `StringHash` and reports when two different strings hash to the same integer.
  `noruntimeerror`   | When enabled pjass ignores all runtime errors.
 Runtime errors are wrong usage of specific natives for example.
  `nosemanticerror`  | When enabled pjass ignores all semantic errors.
 This is/was used to be able to check the memhack scripts.